pllenggg/project2_client/README.md

 Acknowledgement
 ------
-Thanks to Joel for all supports.
+Thanks to Joel for all supports. <br>
-Thanks to all the team mates, we did all the great jobs through the tough project weeks.
+Thanks to all the team mates, we did all the great jobs through the tough project week.